rundeck/rundeck/docs/en/manual/03-basics.md

     </project>

 You'll notice the root node is called `project` and there is a single node descriptor for "strongbad".
-The `node` tag has a number of required and optional attributes.
-Additional node descriptors can be added by defining new `node` elements inside the `project` tag.
+The `node` element has a number of required and optional attributes.
+Additional node descriptors can be added by defining new `node` elements inside the `project` root element.

 The strongbad host does not have any tags defined for it.
 One or more tags can be defined.
 Use comma for the delimiter (e.g, `tags="tag1,tag2"`).